-In 2022, revenue increased by 16.1% compared to 2021.
 However, there is always a risk both of underutilization of capacities and sustaining pressure on realizable revenues due to factors such as revenue being delayed as a result of supply chain issues with customers or weaker demand.
 Softing addresses these risks with stricter cost management measures and flexible working hour models so that it can quickly adapt to any changes in demand.
-The sales risk is therefore classified as a large risk overall.
-A loss of major customers would be a going-concern risk.
+Overall, this risk is assigned to risk class 3.
+If the risk management measures were not effective, this could result in a going-concern risk.

-Development Risks
+Development / Product Risks